ShanLuo/ViTacWorkshops/index.md

 Maria Bauza Villalonga, DeepMind <br>

 **Key dates** <br>
 Posters and live demonstrations will be selected from a call for extended abstracts, reviewed by the organisers.
 The best posters will be invited to talk at the workshop.
 All submissions will be reviewed using a single-blind review process.
-Accepted contributions will be presented during the workshop as posters.
-Submissions must be sent in pdf, following the IEEE conference style (two-columns), to: shan.luo@kcl.ac.uk, indicating [ICRA 2024 Workshop] in the email subject. <br>
+Accepted contributions will be presented during the workshop as posters. <br>

+Expected contributions should be submitted in the form of extended abstracts (max 2 pages + references) in IEEE Conference paper format.
+Submissions must be sent in pdf (<5MB), to: shan.luo@kcl.ac.uk, indicating [ICRA 2024 Workshop] in the email subject. <br>
 Submission Deadline: 15th March, 2024 <br>
 Notification of acceptance: 30th March, 2024 <br>
 Camera-ready deadline: 15th April, 2024 <br>